How Bastar Tribal people gave my life a new exciting perspective.

 I arrived in Delhi and took a flight to Raipur.

 I flew back from Nagpur to Delhi and spent the last days in Jaipur.

-I’ll be in India from December to April.
+I’ll be in India from Mid-February to the end of May.

 With my friends and associates, we work hard to promote a tourism that respects and helps the Tribes and Minorities.

 By making the travellers experience the real India close to its population and teaching them how to have a social impact, we hope to help the rise of a new kind of responsible travellers.